dart-lang/language/working/1426-extension-types/feature-specification-implements-rep.md

 whether it is an inline or a non-inline superinterface.
 In both cases, _DV_ can resolve the conflict by redeclaring the given member.
 No override check is applied, any signature with the given name will resolve the conflict.
-If there is no conflict then _DV_ will "forward to" the members of `R0`.*
+If there is no conflict then _DV_ will "forward to" the members of `R1 ..
+Rk`.*

-*An implementation may choose to implicitly induce forwarding members into _DV_ in order to enable invocation of members of `R0`.
+*An implementation may choose to implicitly induce forwarding members into _DV_ in order to enable invocation of members of `R1 ..
+Rk`.
 However, such forwarding members must preserve the semantics of a direct invocation.
-In particular, if an invocation omits some optional parameters then the invocation of a member of `R0` must use the default value for that parameter of the actually invoked instance method, not a statically known value.*
+In particular, if an invocation omits some optional parameters then the invocation of a member of `R1 ..
+Rk` must use the default value for that parameter of the actually invoked instance method, not a statically known value.*